Cancer drugs A to Z list

 These side effects happen in more than 10 in 100 people (more than 10%).
 You might have one or more of them.
 They include:

-Gliadel can cause wounds to heal more slowly than usual.
-So it might take longer for the wound from your operation to heal.
-Your doctor or nurse will check the wound regularly to make sure it is healing well.
-If the wound is sore, swollen and red or leaking contact your health advice line straight away.
-And tell your doctor or nurse.
+Your doctor or nurse will check your wound regularly to make sure it is healing well.
+If the wound is sore, swollen, red or leaking fluid, tell your doctor or nurse.
+Or contact your health advice line straight away if you are at home.

 You might find you have a problem with how you speak, how you understand speech and your ability to read and write.
 Let your doctor or nurse know if you do.